 We all remember as young children, attending the huge fireworks display held there.
 Still to this day, this yearly event takes place and thousands will attend to watch one almighty fireworks display.

 In addition to this, Campbell Park hosts many of Milton Keynes’ major festivals and events.
 Most recently it was the base for rugby supporters cheering on their country at the 2015 Rugby World Cup.
 Many rugby supporters chose to place bets on their country throughout the tournament through using various gambling services.
+Although this particular event is over, it’s not too late for fans to check out some NRL merchandise from their favourite teams from this country, or across the pond.
 For the next Rugby World Cup, fans might want to read up on some rugby betting tips and odds if they’re considering putting some bets on their country.
 Some people even try and find betting sites that accept cryptocurrency.
 For a list of some reliable online Bitcoin casinos you could place your bets with, you might want to look at Best Bitcoin Casino for a list of online betting sites that allow Bitcoin currency, and other online money.
 The 2015 World Cup saw a massive turnout at Campbell Park with fans crowding in to watch the games and have fun!
 Hopefully, the next world cup will also be screened at the park.

 With its mix of formal gardens, water features and woodland the park has become a popular spot to enjoy the open air and long distance views overlooking the Milton Keynes landscape.
 It’s also great in the winter if it snows!
 Bring a sleigh and you’ll find out why.

 Red Bull Racing

 Red Bull Racing has been established in Milton Keynes for nearly a decade now.
 With four world championships to their name the Formula One team have firmly put Milton Keynes on the worldwide map.
 We covered in a recent article how Milton Keynes attracts some of the world’s largest and most successful businesses – you can read it here.